Error analysis of a fully discrete structure-preserving finite element scheme for a diffuse-interface model of tumour growth: Introduction

 More recently, numerical analysis of a first-order scheme to solve \eqref{equ:tum} employing a mass-lumping technique is performed in \cite{GarTra22}, where convergence along a subsequence to the exact solution is shown, albeit without a convergence rate.
 However, this scheme is nonlinear and does not necessarily guarantee mass conservation or energy dissipation at the discrete level.
-In contrast, structure-preserving numerical schemes employing Fourier-spectral spatial discretisation combined with the SAV approach are proposed in~\cite{WanLinYan25} to solve the problem under periodic boundary conditions.
+In contrast, some structure-preserving time-semidiscrete numerical schemes employing the SAV approach are proposed in~\cite{WanLinYan25} to solve the problem under periodic boundary conditions.
 For this setting, an error analysis of the time-semidiscrete case for the first-order scheme is performed, establishing an optimal \emph{temporal} order of convergence, although it is still limited to rectangular domains $\mathscr{D}\subset \bb{R}^2$ with periodic boundary conditions.
 To the best of our knowledge, a \emph{fully discrete}, \emph{linear}, and \emph{structure-preserving} numerical scheme for \eqref{equ:tum}, together with a rigorous error analysis, has not yet been developed in the literature.

 In this work, we aim to fill this gap by proposing a fully discrete, linear, and structure-preserving numerical method for \eqref{equ:tum}, and providing its rigorous error analysis.
-Specifically, we employ an SAV formulation~\cite{SheXuYan19} together with a mixed finite element method for the Cahn--Hilliard part and standard conforming finite elements for the reaction-diffusion part, combined with a first-order Euler time-stepping scheme.
-This mass-preserving linear scheme inherits a discrete energy dissipation law from the SAV formulation, but differs from the one introduced in~\cite{WanLinYan25} to facilitate the analysis in the fully discrete setting considered here.
-Furthermore, we consider a three-dimensional convex domain.
-Despite the strongly coupled and nonlinear nature of the underlying equation, we establish unconditional energy stability and prove optimal-order convergence of the numerical scheme, assuming adequate regularity of the exact solution.
+Specifically, we employ an SAV formulation~\cite{SheXuYan19} together with a first-order semi-implicit time-stepping scheme. {In space, we use a mixed finite element method for the Cahn--Hilliard part and standard conforming finite elements for the reaction-diffusion part.

+This choice is motivated by the structure of the system.
+The Cahn--Hilliard equation is fourth order when written solely in terms of the phase-field variable, and the introduction of the chemical potential reduces it to a coupled system of second-order equations that can be discretised using standard $C^0$ conforming finite elements.
+The reaction-diffusion equation, on the other hand, is already second order and can therefore be discretised directly by standard conforming finite elements without introducing additional auxiliary variables.} The resulting mass-preserving linear scheme inherits a discrete energy dissipation law from the SAV formulation, but differs from the scheme introduced in~\cite{WanLinYan25} to facilitate the analysis in the fully discrete setting considered here.